cabforum/smime/SBR.md

 If present, the Mailbox Address SHALL contain a `rfc822Name` or `otherName` value of type `id-on-SmtpUTF8Mailbox` from `extensions:subjectAltName`.

+If the `subject:commonName` contains a Pseudonym, then the `subject:givenName` and/or `subject:surname` attributes SHALL NOT be present.
 If present, the Pseudonym SHALL contain the `subject:pseudonym` if that Subject attribute is also present.

+If the `subject:commonName` contains a Personal Name, then the `subject:pseudonym` attribute SHALL NOT be present.

 **Note**: Like all other Certificate attributes, `subject:commonName` and `subject:emailAddress` SHALL comply with the attribute upper bounds defined in [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280).